-In our experience due process is rarely necessary.
+In our experience, due process is rarely necessary.
 Most school districts will work with parents and their advocates to resolve disagreements.
-There will inevitably be times however, where despite the best efforts of everyone involved, you cannot agree on the educational needs of your child.
+There will inevitably be times, however, where despite the best efforts of everyone involved, you cannot agree on the educational needs of your child.
 At such a point due process becomes an important option to consider.

 A special education due process hearing is not something to be taken lightly and should only be considered as a matter of last resort.
-Filing a due process hearing request is tantamount to suing your school district, who will undoubtedly hire expert legal counsel to represent their interests.
+Filing a due process hearing request is tantamount to suing your school district, which will undoubtedly hire expert legal counsel to represent their interests.
 Plus, the laws surrounding special education are complex.
 While hiring an attorney can be a costly endeavor (rates vary, but in Maine they average $150 - $300 an hour), representing yourself (known as “pro se” representation) in a due process hearing rarely results in a favorable outcome for the parents.
 These factors are important to consider when weighing whether to go it alone or hire legal counsel.

 In the words of my favorite (fictional) attorney, Alan Shore: This business is not an ethical arena.
 Our legal system is adversarial by nature, where it is often the very function of a lawyer's job to prevent the truth from ever coming out.
 We get paid to suppress and squash and conceal evidence.
 Remember, this is the system that freed O.J. but also convicted Rueben “Hurricane” Carter.
 Every first year law student is taught to don’t ever – ever – equate legal ethics with morality.
 They’re almost always mutually exclusive.
 It’s an ugly world where underhandedness is often celebrated.